ecce, post-sapien

 AI has advanced to a point in which it can efficiently replace many human functions, much like how the first machines of the first industrial revolution replaced the human hand or the beast of burden.

-Not only has the paradigm changed, but we find ourselves caught in between epochs.
-It is only through the lens of history that we can accurately locate the ushering in of a new industrial revolution; however, I posit that this is not the case for us.
 Rather, we are at the end of industrial evolution altogether.
 Our previous world is still close, just out of reach and increasingly so as we try to stretch out our fingers to grasp it, while moving ever farther away from what we once recognized.
 And what we are moving into, with great speed, is undefined and unknown.
 Our new rules and ways have not been defined, and we tread water as the current of perceived inevitable advancement pulls us along.
 Our next evolution is post-sapien.
 Our next evolution is designed and not at the whim of natural selection and environmental adaptation.

 Previous